Psychedelic Benefit Maximization: Beyond Harm Reduction

 Benefit maximization is important because it increases the healing and growth potential of psychedelics.
 Attending a medicine ceremony in another country is a huge undertaking; benefit maximization practices work towards the goal of ensuring that the most good comes from that experience.
 A peak experience is an altered state of consciousness characterized by euphoria, often achieved by self-actualizing individuals.
 The concept was originally developed by Abraham Maslow in 1964, who describes peak experiences as "rare, exciting, oceanic, deeply moving, exhilarating, elevating experiences that generate an advanced form of perceiving reality, and are even mystic and magical in their effect upon the experimenter."
 Some people do not have the luxury of experiencing multiple peak psychedelic experiences in their lives so it is important to make the most of them if the opportunity does arise.

-Here are several benefit maximization techniques we have found helpful and recommend to our coaching clients:
+Here are several benefit maximization techniques our team at Altered States Integration has found helpful and recommend to our coaching clients:

 Setting an Intention

-Asking why you want to take a psychedelic can guide setting an intention statement.
+Asking yourself why you want to take a psychedelic can guide setting an intention statement.
 This intention will guide decisions related to your experience and let you mindfully engage with the medicine.
-Some people like setting a very specific intention while others prefer something more broad.
-If you pick a very specific intention, you have the chance of getting a clear answer to whatever you are hoping to learn from the experience.
+Some people like setting a very specific intention, while others prefer something more broad.
+If you pick a very specific intention, you have an opportunity of getting a clear answer to whatever you are hoping to learn from the experience.
 While setting an intention is important, psychedelic substances are sometimes unpredictable in the delivered experience, therefore intentions need to include open-ended expectations.
-Psychedelic journeyers commonly talk about getting the ‘trip they needed’ vs ‘the one they wanted’.
+Psychedelic journeyers commonly talk about getting the "trip they needed" vs "the one they wanted".